predict-idlab/plotly-resampler/docs/sphinx/getting_started.rst

 Dynamically adjusting the scatter data 🔩
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The raw high-frequency trace data can be adjusted using the :func:`hf_data <plotly_resampler.figure_resampler.FigureResampler.hf_data>` property of the FigureResampler instance.
+The raw high-frequency trace data can be adjusted using the :func:`hf_data <plotly_resampler.figure_resampler.FigureResampler.hf_data>` property of the plotly-resampler Figure instance.

 Working example ⬇️:

 .. code:: py

     import plotly.graph_objects as go; import numpy as np from plotly_resampler import FigureResampler
+    # Note: a FigureWidgetResampler can be used here as well

     # Construct the hf-data
     x = np.arange(1_000_000)